HyperLandsBE/.github/profile/README.md

 The purpose of our GitHub organization is to open-source as many projects as possible to help the community.

 ## Our projects
-The majority of our projects are written in PHP and Java for the server software [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) and the proxy software [Waterdog-PE](https://github.com/WaterdogPE/WaterdogPE). <br/>
+The majority of our projects are written in PHP for the server software [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) and in Java the proxy software [WaterdogPE](https://github.com/WaterdogPE/WaterdogPE). <br/>
-A variety of our projects however is written in JavaScript for our [discord.js](https://github.com/discordjs/discord.js) bots, our [API](https://api.hyperlandsmc.net), our load balancing algorithms and our custom databases.
+A variety of our projects however are written in JavaScript for our [discord.js](https://github.com/discordjs/discord.js) bots, our [API](https://api.hyperlandsmc.net), our load balancing algorithms and our custom database.

 ## Become a part of our team
 If you would like to become a part of our team you can join our Discord server [here](https://discord.gg/hyperlands).
 Check our available positions by navigating through our channels or by checking out our FAQ.